UNINETTSigma2/documentation/code_development/guides/gpu_usage.md

 ````
 `````

 where the *JobID* needs to be specified.
 In this example, the command `nvidia-smi`/`rocm-smi` runs for 10 times as defined by the range {1..10}, in which each run is delayed with 2 seconds, as defined by the option `sleep 2`.
-Here additional options can be specifyied in this syntax to display selective metrics as described in the next section.
+Here additional options can be specified in this syntax to display selective metrics as described in the next section.

 ## Command `nvidia-smi`